avlk/toy-coding-agent/README.md

 Barcode generator and validator.
 A Code-128 barcode generator is not the hardest thing to do.
 What it does is basically just take a table mapping input characters to the bar sequences, map input data to the output sequence and print it.
 Surprisingly, it is a hard task for an LLM, as it does not know any of these mappings by heart.
 To make the model use the right mapping, resource URLs are provided which are parsed by a Researcher sub-agent and fed into the prompt.
 The data from the researcher is filling up the context window and makes the model think about it, summarize the data, which generally reduces the amount of tokens and context left for thinking and writing correct code.

 ### 5. **qr** (Difficulty: Hardest)
 Generate QR codes that are readable by smartphones without using external QR encoding libraries.
-Requires research from external URLs to understand the QR code standard.While being of the same type as the **upc** task, it brings much more complexity: 1) The codes are using GF(2^8) math, and the model is generally not good at math, and it is much less good at Galois field calculations.
+Requires research from external URLs to understand the QR code standard.

+While being of the same type as the **upc** task, it brings much more complexity:

+1) The codes are using GF(2^8) math, and the model is generally not good at math, and it is much less good at Galois field calculations.
 GF(2^8) math can't be quickly proven by it's internal Python interpreter.
 It would be fair to say that the model knows about Galois fields, of course, it just misses some details here and there.
 2) The code is two-dimensional and code point locations are much easier to show in a picture than to explain with words, but the model only receives words.
 It's really, really hard to understand the logic behind QR code pixel placement by only reading words.
 3) The QR code uses Reed-Solomon error correction which is another layer of mathematical complexity for the model.
 4) The model has to select and use some non-trivial way to test the code readability.

 Overall, after the model processes and understands everything it needs to complete the coding round, it has not too many tokens left for thinking and tool use.
 Gemini-2.5-flash model is usually quite quickly overwhelmed with the complexity, fails to run the code execution tool to proofread its code, generates faulty diffs and often repeats its previous errors.
 It is not impossible, but hard to reach the goals when not using Gemini-3-pro for this task.

 ## Task Configuration